What is Green Gold Jewelry? (And Where to Buy It)

 What Green Gold Is Not

-Though the word “green” in green gold might seem to indicate an eco-friendly precious metal variety, this isn’t the case – the word refers only to its coloring.
+Though the word “green” in green gold might seem to indicate eco-friendliness, this isn’t the case – the word refers only to its coloring.

 Of course, a piece of green gold jewelry might be produced in an environmentally conscious manner, but this varies from jeweler to jeweler.